spawnmarvel/pywinservice/README.md

-# pywinservice, running a simpe Python script as a windows service
+# pywinservice, running a simple Python script as a windows service

 # v 1.1
 ## Getting Started